openlibhums/janeway/docs/source/manager/review/index.rst

 .. note:: Added in v1.5.1 editors have two options to share reviews with other peer reviewers.

-In the review settings page, under the "Sharing Peer Reviews" header there are three options that control how editors can share peer reviews.
+In the review settings page, under the "Sharing Peer Reviews" header there are four settings that control how editors can share peer reviews.

 .. figure:: ../../nstatic/share_peer_reviews.png